 As the nation’s most trusted provider of dentures and dental implants, the team at Affordable Dentures & Implants wants to make sure that all of your questions are answered before you begin your journey toward your best smile yet.
-Please refer to these frequently asked questions, and for any further information, call your local office to speak to a member of our highly skilled dental team.
+Please refer to these frequently asked questions, and for any further information, call a local denture practice near you to speak to a member of our highly skilled dental team.
 You can also call our national hotline at 1-800-DENTURE.
 We look forward to speaking with you!

 Do I need dentures?

 If you are missing one or many teeth and you’re finding daily life a struggle, it might be time to consider dentures.
 People who have trouble eating, speaking, or are experiencing bone loss in their jaws are all candidates for dentures and are likely to see a huge improvement in their lives upon receiving new teeth.

 When you leave gaps in your teeth, you will see movement in the rest of your healthy teeth and as that gap goes untreated you will experience pain and bone loss as the gum starts to deteriorate.
 This loss of bone can make you look like you are aging faster and it can weaken the teeth and jaw that you have left.

 There are many different options to speak to your dentist about, whether you’re missing one tooth or an entire row, we are here to help.

 - Immediate or Temporary dentures

 Each of these dentures can be made from different materials like metal, resin, or acrylic.
 Consult with your dentist to determine which type of denture is right for you.

 What can I expect as a first time denture wearer?

 If you are suffering from tooth pain or discomfort, the dentist will likely take an X-ray of your mouth.
 After reviewing the X-ray, the dentist will consult with you regarding a recommended course of treatment.